Hannelly Quintero

-Quintero, who stands 178 cm tall, competed in the national beauty pageant Miss Venezuela 2007, on September 13, 2007, and obtained the title of Miss World Venezuela.
+Quintero, who stands 178 cm tall, competed in the national beauty pageant Miss Venezuela 2007 on September 13, 2007 and obtained the title of Miss World Venezuela.
 She won the special awards of "Miss Photogenic" and "Miss Beauty."
 She represented the state of Cojedes.

-She also placed among the top 8 finalists in Reina Hispanoamericana 2007, held in Santa Cruz, Bolivia on October 26, 2007.
+She also placed among the Top 8 in Reina Hispanoamericana 2007, held in Santa Cruz, Bolivia on October 26, 2007.
 Quintero also won the Miss Intercontinental 2009 pageant in Minsk (Belarus), on September 27, 2009.

+Quintero arrived at the Venezuelan channel Televen in 2011, but it wasn't until 2013 that she joined the team of the TV show Vitrina, where she shares with former Miss Venezuela Ly Jonaitis, model and host Andrea Matthies, along with actor and host Leonardo Aldana and model Rosamaría Matteo.

 Quintero is the host of Somos Talento in Venevisión.